 Aslaug and her sons sailed to Sweden and punished the man responsible for the death of Eirik and Agnar.
-When Aslaug’s husband Ragnar Lodbrok heard about how his wife had gone behind his back, he was by no means happy.
+When Aslaug’s husband Ragnar Lodbrok heard about how his wife had gone behind his back, he was no longer happy.
 Did Aslaug perhaps have another motive of more personal nature when she sought revenge?

 Ragnar Lodbrok’s Sons Were Also Famous Viking Warriors